The college offers paid adoption leave to an employee who is the primary caregiver of a newly adopted child.

 Up to five (5) days of earned sick time may be applied for this purpose.

 Terms and Conditions

-In the event you adopt a child age five or under into your immediate family, you are eligible for eight weeks of paid adoption leave at your normal rate of pay beginning on the date the child enters your household.
+In the event you adopt a child age five or under into your immediate family, you are eligible for twelve weeks of paid adoption leave at your normal rate of pay beginning on the date the child enters your household.
 Employees who are adopting more than one child at one time may be entitled to extra leave time and should consult the Office of Human Resources for more information.
 To be eligible for paid leave, you must be the adopted child's primary caregiver as defined by the adoption agency.

 Salary continuation for adoption leave is available only for the period of time you would normally be at work (i.e., if you work an academic-year schedule, you would not be eligible for paid adoption leave during the summer).
 Recess time cannot be rescheduled to extend adoption leave beyond eight weeks.
 Adoption leave for academic-year employees cannot be split between two academic years.
 Your position will be held for the period of your absence.
 If you apply for an adoption leave, you are expected to return to active employment at the end of your leave.

 Effect of Adoption Leave on Other Paid Time and Benefits